-Tainá Siman obtained a Master’s degree in International Relations from the State University of Rio de Janeiro, with a thesis that explores how multilevel governance is present in Mercosur.
-Her previous experiences include a semester of academic mobility at Universitat Autónoma de Barcelona during her Bachelor studies at Pontifical Catholic University of Minas Gerais; a scientific initiation scholarship on the free trade agreement between COMESA-SADC-EAC, and a volunteer internship at the Social Institute of Mercosur.
+Tainá Siman obtained a Master’s degree in International Relations from the State University of Rio de Janeiro, with a thesis that explored how multilevel governance is present in Mercosur.
+Her previous experiences included a semester of academic mobility at Universitat Autónoma de Barcelona during her Bachelor studies at Pontifical Catholic University of Minas Gerais; a scientific initiation scholarship on the free trade agreement between COMESA-SADC-EAC, and a volunteer internship at the Social Institute of Mercosur.

-At UNU-CRIS, Tainá will be supervised by Frank Mattheis during a period of 6 months, in the cluster Regions and Cities Governance Lab (Re-LAB) working on themes of comparative regionalism.
+At UNU-CRIS, Tainá was supervised by Frank Mattheis during a period of 6 months, in the cluster Regions and Cities Governance Lab (Re-LAB) working on themes of comparative regionalism.
 She is also a member of GRIDALE (Grupo de Reflexión sobre Integración y Desarollo em América Latina y Europa) and the Regionalism Observatory.